The Photon Sphere and Response Functions in Holography: Abstract

 \section{Abstract}

-{Here we follow up on previous work \cite{Riojas:2023pew, Hashimoto:2023buz} that identified a phase transition in massless scalar fields with the short-lived excitations of an AdS$_4$-Schwarzschild black hole at large angular momenta.
-In this letter, we show the Unruh temperature of the photon sphere can be determined holographically from the retarded Green's function and is proportional to its circumference according to a boundary observer.
-We then sharpen the conjecture \cite{PhysRevLett.123.031602,Hashimoto:2018okj} that the photon sphere, as seen by a boundary observer, is the spatial Fourier transform of the response function.
-The conjecture is found to be in excellent agreement with our numerics after certain long-lived excitations -- associated with geodesics traveling between boundary points, as predicted by Festuccia and Liu \cite{Festuccia:2008zx} -- are removed from the response, which is then controlled by the short-lived excitations of the AdS black hole. }
+{In this letter, we show the Unruh temperature of the photon sphere for an AdS$_4$-Schwarzschild black hole can be determined holographically from the retarded Green's function and is proportional to its circumference according to a boundary observer.
+We then sharpen the conjecture that the photon sphere, as seen by a boundary observer, is the spatial Fourier transform of the response function.
+The conjecture is found to be in excellent agreement with our numerics after certain long-lived excitations -- associated with geodesics traveling between boundary points -- are removed from the response, which is then controlled by the short-lived excitations of the AdS black hole. }